top of page

 Sarah’s extra slice…….

-These cakes actually get better and stickier after a few days if you can leave them that long!
+This cake actually gets better and stickier after a few days if you can leave them that long!

 It tastes great warm with custard too!!